3nol/nix-photogimp3/README.md

 }
 ```

-Finally rebuild, and [PhotoGIMP](https://github.com/Diolinux/PhotoGIMP) should be available via NixOS or HomeManager, respectively.
+Rebuild, and [PhotoGIMP](https://github.com/Diolinux/PhotoGIMP) should be available via NixOS or HomeManager.

 ### Using Nix profiles